Appropriate education

 How does it work?

-Schools in the municipalities of Winterswijk, Aalten and Oost Gelre work together in the Oost Achterhoek Cooperation Association.
-The partnership consists of fourteen school boards, 43 elementary school, three special schools for primary education and five schools for special education.
-The goal of the partnership is to provide a suitable place in education for all approximately 8,300 children, as much as possible within these municipalities.
+Schools in the municipalities of Winterswijk, Aalten, and Oost Gelre work together in the Oost Achterhoek Partnership.
+The partnership consists of fourteen school boards, 43 primary schools, three special primary schools, and five special education schools.
+The aim of the partnership is to provide a suitable place in education for all approximately 8,300 children, as far as possible within these municipalities.

-Cooperation with municipalities is also essential here.
-The school is an important place to identify problems early.
-In this way, light care can be provided quickly and adequately.
-It can also prevent problems from escalating and pupils from dropping out.
-The approach also ensures that teachers receive support in dealing with behavioral and other growing-up problems of their students.
+Cooperation with municipalities is also essential in this regard.
+Schools are important places for identifying problems at an early stage.
+This allows for quick and adequate Health minor Health .
+It also prevents problems from escalating and students from dropping out.
+The approach also ensures that teachers receive support in dealing with behavioral and other growing-up issues affecting their students.

 More information can be found on the website of the East Achterhoek Cooperation Association.